 About Anton Basenko

 Anton Basenko works for The Alliance for Public Health, Ukraine, and is the country focal point for the Partnership to Inspire, Transform and Connect the HIV Response (PITCH), an international advocacy project run by – and for – key populations.

-Now married and a new father, Anton is focused on the future – advocating for sustainable financing, political will, informed decision-making, and effective procurement systems – to help Ukraine continue to build on the progress it has made in these disease areas.
-As a person who also has experience living with hepatitis C, he notes that under Universal Health Coverage, advocates for hep C, HIV, TB, and other diseases should band together to ensure access to high-quality, affordable treatment.
+Now married and a father, Anton is focused on the future – advocating for sustainable financing, political will, informed decision-making, and effective procurement systems – to contribute further to the progress that Ukraine has made in these disease areas.
+As a person who also has experience living with hepatitis C, he notes that under Universal Health Coverage, advocates for access to medicines for hep C, HIV, TB, and other diseases should band together to ensure access to high-quality, affordable treatment.